Ukuer/PCE-Palm/README.md

     - Noted that set `--netG resnet_9blocks_lfeb`.

 - To train a generation model:
-    - train the model with paired PCE images and real palmprints.
+    - Train the model with paired PCE images and real palmprints.
-    - `bash run.sh`.
+    - Then, `bash run.sh`.
     - To view training results and loss plots, run `python -m visdom.server` and click the URL http://localhost:8097.
-To see more intermediate results, check out  `./checkpoints/NAME/web/index.html`
-    - see [RPG-Palm](https://github.com/Ukuer/RPG-Palm) for more details.
+To see more intermediate results, check out  `./checkpoints/NAME/web/index.html`.
+See [RPG-Palm](https://github.com/Ukuer/RPG-Palm) for more details.
     - Noted that we use the augmentation module from [Stylegan2-ADA](https://github.com/NVlabs/stylegan2-ada).
 If you have any dependencies issues, please refer to the [Stylegan2-ADA](https://github.com/NVlabs/stylegan2-ada) repository.

 ### Citation